+As one can see, because the game wasn’t shipped with a manual, all the information, such as instructions and backstory, is found in the game itself.
 You play as Billy Blaze, an 8 year-old child prodigy, who designed his own starship and dons his older brother’s football helmet to become COMMANDER KEEN – DEFENDER OF EARTH!

-One night, while his parents are away and his babysitter is asleep, Billy takes his spaceship to explore Mars, but soon after, the evil Vorticons steal four important pieces of his ship, stranding Billy.
+One night, while his parents are away and his babysitter is asleep, Billy takes his spaceship to explore Mars, but soon after, the evil Vorticons steal 4 important pieces of his ship, stranding Billy.
 Now Billy has to explore Mars and recover his ship’s parts and return home before his parents arrive.

 The levels are divided in 2 types: the cities and the shrines.
 The cities are the main levels and are represented on the map as big buildings.
 You only have to finish those that have the ship parts in order to finish the game.
 The shrines are represented as small, blue buildings and although they’re smaller levels, they’re not necessarily easier.
-The shrines are optional, but they do have items that give points and others that make the gameplay easier.
+The shrines are optional, but they do have items that give points and make the gameplay easier.

 In these levels, you control Billy from left to right and jump in several platforms to avoid enemies and other hazards.
 You can also use Billy’s raygun to fight the enemies, but it’s void of charges at the beginning and you have to collect ammo for it.
-You can also collect other items, like lollipops, soda cans (that look like Pepsi), books, pizza slices and teddy bears for points, of which you get an extra life for every 20,000 points.
+You can also collect other items, like lollipops, soda cans (that look like Pepsi cans), books, pizza slices and teddy bears for points, of which you get an extra life for every 20,000 points.

 The sound effects, while simple, are adequate and serve their purpose well.
 Too bad that the game lacks music, because graphically is just begging for it!
 Still, there’s so many sound effects, that you won’t miss it terribly.
 But I won’t deny it would be nice to have music.

-But the best part of the game for me, besides level design, are the controls.
+But the best part of the game for me, besides the level design, are the controls.
 Whether you’re playing with the keyboard or with a gamepad, the controls are tight and responsive.
 If you fall to your death, it’s your own fault, not the controls’.

 Marooned in Mars pales in comparison with the Mario and Sonic series, but it’s still a solid platformer with great controls and overall good level design.
-It had so much success, it gave the means for Carmack and Romero to properly fund Id Software and later create Wolfenstein 3D and Doom, which created the first-person shooter genre.
+It had so much success, it gave the means for Carmack and Romero to properly fund Id Software and later create Wolfenstein 3D and Doom, which in turn, created the first-person shooter genre.
 So, if it wasn’t for Commander Keen, the FPS genre as we know it, wouldn’t probably exist.
-For that reason alone, Commander Keen more than deserves a spot in videogame history.
+And for that reason alone, Commander Keen more than deserves a spot in videogame history.

-And because the first episode was released freely, you can find it almost everywhere.
+And because the 1st episode was released freely, you can find it almost everywhere.
 But in case you don’t know where to look, you can download it here at the 3D Realms page or play it here in your own browser.
 Or if you’re looking for the entire trilogy, you can buy it here on Steam, along with its sequel Goodbye, Galaxy.
 Also you download fan-made mods and levels here.